MU Extension offers face-to-face tax education

 COLUMBIA, Mo. – With the beginning of a new year comes the start of another tax season.
-To assist Missourians with their tax return preparation, tax experts in the personal financial planning department in the College of Human Environmental Sciences at the University of Missouri and MU Extension opened their statewide Volunteer Income Tax Assistance (VITA) sites this week.
-Andrew Zumwalt, an associate state specialist for financial planning and a member of the University of Missouri Extension faculty, says the VITA program not only helps participants file their taxes, but also provides MU students a great learning experience.
+To assist Missourians with their tax return preparation, tax experts in the personal financial planning department in the College of Human Environmental Sciences at the University of Missouri and MU Extension opened their Volunteer Income Tax Assistance (VITA) sites on Jan.
+28. Andrew Zumwalt, an associate state specialist for financial planning and a member of the University of Missouri Extension faculty, says the VITA program not only helps participants file their taxes, but also provides MU students a great learning experience.

 “The students that actually prepare the taxes at MU have been through an IRS training and certification,” Zumwalt said.
 “Those who qualify can have their tax returns prepared for free, and students learn how to communicate with clients about money.”

 Zumwalt wants to be sure taxpayers are aware that Congress recently renewed the federal Residential Energy Credit to apply retroactively to 2012 as well as for the upcoming year.

 “We had been telling everyone all year that this tax credit, which maxes out at $500, would not count for 2012,” Zumwalt said.
 “However, Congress just renewed it, so if you made any home improvements in the last year that increased energy efficiency, you may be eligible to receive a tax credit after all.”

 To find a list of Residential Energy Credit-eligible home improvements, visit: http://www.energystar.gov/index.cfm?c=tax_credits.tx_index